Francesco-Zeno-Costanzo/animation/README.md

 # animation
-These codes return some fun animation
+These codes return some fun animation and aesthetic plots